 If you are planning winter treks in Nepal, you must know that they last for three months: December, January, and February.
 Winter trekking offers thrilling adventures with clear skies, stunning mountain views, and quieter trails.
-Nepal has been gaining popularity for its trekking adventures in recent times.
+Nepal has gained popularity for its trekking adventures in recent years.

 Nepal’s major attractions include its diverse landscapes and beautiful Himalayas.
 Eight of the 10 highest mountains in the world, including Mount Everest, are located in Nepal.
-As a paradise hub for trekkers, there is no reason to miss Nepal during winter.
+As a trekking paradise hub, there is no reason to miss Nepal during winter.

-Although winter is not considered to be the best season, as autumn and spring, trekking during winter will offer you a surreal experience with landscapes covered with blankets of snow, fewer crowds, and dramatic landscapes.
-With some of the best treks in the world, Nepal caters to everyone and even provides you options with monsoon trekking trails.
+Although winter is not considered the best season, like autumn and spring, trekking during winter offers a surreal experience with red in blanketscrowds, and dramatic scenery landscapes of snow, fewer.
+With some of the world’s best treks, Nepal caters to everyone and even offers options for monsoon trekking trails.

 Top 7 Winter Treks In Nepal